microsoft/azure-software-radio/gr-azure-software-radio/README.md

     make test
     ```

-    You can review detailed test ouptput (including any failures) in Testing/Temporary/LastTest.log.
+    You can review detailed test output (including any failures) in Testing/Temporary/LastTest.log.

  2. From within the python directory, run:
     ```